kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 ## Assembly Order

+Before starting need to look at the solder jumpers on the rear of the board.
+- JP6 on the rear of the board should be configured as appropriate for either 50Hz (PAL) or 60Hz (NTSC) video.
+Just need to solder a bridge on Pins 1&2 or 2&3
+- Other solder jumpers on the rear of the board can be changed at any time and have reasonable default connections.
+If changing you will probably need to cut existing connection

+Most components are labeled on the PCB, as you install each component you should check its value against what is in the BOM, and cross it off.
+An interactive BOM is provided to aid in this process

+The PCB has clear instructions for components considered (Optional).
+If you don't need a feature or wish to install it latter you can.
+This includes many Pin Headers which are mostly for external connection

 Typically, solder components in order of the lowest profile to the tallest components.
-- All Solder Jumpers should be (re-)configured as appropriate, as easier to cut default traces if needed first, before installing other components
-- All resistors, these can be installed in any direction
+- All resistors, these can be installed in either direction as they do not have a polarity.
+  The values are clearly labelled on the PCB.
+Note R37 is a 1/2 watt resistor and slighly bigger
-- Diodes, fitting CR5-CR8, and then CR4 last
+- Diodes, fitting CR5-CR8 (1N4148), and then CR4 (1N4001) last
-- Ceramic capacitors with specifiv values - C3, C13, C17, C18, C43, C48, C50, C57, C60
+- Ceramic disc capacitors with specific values - C3, C13, C17, C18, C43, C48, C50, C57, C60, C61, C105, C105
+  These capacitors are labelled on the board in the standard 3 digit notation, 2 digit value, 1 digit exponent
-- Decoupling (100nf) ceramic Capacitors, these are all remaining capacitors.
+- Then all remaining (Decoupling) 100nf (104) ceramic disk capacitors.
+There are about 48 of these.
-- Install any IC sockets you want, don't insert IC's at this point.
+- Next install IC sockets, preferably all IC's should be socketed.
+Dont install IC's at this point.
-  As a minimum you should be for CPU/RAM/ROM, but advisable to install for all.
+  As a minimum you should have sockets for large scale components CPU,RAM,ROM, etc (U9, U15, U37, U42, Z48).
-- Resistor Packs, RN1, RN2
+  U50 is also advisable to install a socket for.
+- All Resistor Packs.
+These are labelled as RPxxx on PCB and clearly indicate the value
-- Jumper Switch pack, SW10
+- 4 way Jumper Switch pack, SW10
-- Crystal Y1
+- 10.6445 Mhz Crystal Y1.
+See Parts guide for more information.
+- Onboard Power LED D1, which needs to be installed in the correct polarity
 - Jumper J18 - Should be shorted for normal CPU frequency
-- Jumper JP21, JP27 - Set the ROM Chip Type
+- Jumper JP21, JP27 - Needs to be jumpered to set the ROM Chip Type
-- Jumper J15, J16, J17, J20, J21 are optional only solder if needed
+- Other Pin headers (J14, J15, J17, J19) are optional and can be installed on an as needed basis.
 - Cassette Relay K1
 - Transistors Q1, Q2
 - Power barrel Jack J11
-- RV2 Trim resistor
-- U4/U5 audio amplifier module
+- RV2, RV4, RV5 Trim resistors.
+The alignment should be clear on the silk screen.
-- Electrolytic Capacitors C19, C70, C101
+- Electrolytic Capacitors C19, C70, C101.
+These need to be installed in the correct polarity
-- Install remaining Electrolytic Capacitors.
-Make sure the orientation is correct.
+- Install remaining Electrolytic Capacitors, these are all 10uF in value
 - Cassette DIN Socket J3
 - Video Output J2 or J12.
-If soldering DIN socket don't solder (remove) centre pin
+If soldering DIN socket don't solder (remove) centre pin.
-- Large Switches, noting solder either SW1 or S1, and SW2 or S2
+- Main power switches, solder either SW1 or S1,
+- Main Reset switch solder either SW2 or S2
 - Keyboard header CN3, on front (or  rear) of the PCB.

+### CRYSTAL

+### AMPLIFIER and SPEAKER

+U4, U5, J8
+- U4/U5 audio amplifier module

+## Optional

+### JOYSTICK

+J9

+### EXPANSION

+J20, J21

+### Cassette Input

+### Cassette Relay

 ## Patches